iviviano/Algorithms/Isaac Homework/Final.md

 So, a valid matching implies there exists a circulation on $G$.

 Therefore, the algorithm returns $\texttt{true}$ $\iff$ there is a valid matching.

+The first for loop is $O(n)$ and the second for loop is $O(mn)$, giving $O(mn)$.
+Since this is polynomial and circulation with lower bounds reduces to max flow which is polynomial, the algorithm is polynomial.

 (c) $$\begin{align*}
 &\textbf{Algorithm } \text{Specialist Daycare}\\